-9.4 CONNECTION SAFETY
+9.5 CONNECTION SAFETY

-After termination of timed construction and inspection by the judges, builders will be granted the option to correct violations of Sub-Sections 9.4.1, 9.4.2, 9.4.3, and 9.4.4.
-Use of the 5 minute correction period will result in a penalty of 5 minutes added to the construction time regardless of how long corrections take or how many violations are corrected, but the initial connection violations identified prior to correction will not be penalized if they are fixed.
-Only violations identified by the judges can be corrected.
-The team captain may take a reasonable amount of time to consult with the team to decide whether or not to use the correction period.
-However, non-builder team members are not allowed in the construction site.
-During the correction period, only tools, loose nuts, and loose bolts that were in the staging yard at the start of timed construction shall be used to correct violations.
-Safe construction practices (Sub-Sections 10.2 and 10.3) are required, but accidents (Sub-Section 10.4) will not be penalized.
-If any connection identified by the judges still violates Sub-Sections 9.4.1, 9.4.2, 9.4.3, or 9.4.4 after the correction period is concluded or if the team chooses not to correct the identified violations, a penalty of 2 minutes will be added to the construction time for each individual violation of Sub-Section 9.4.1, 9.4.2, 9.4.3, and 9.4.4.
-Bridges with violations will be eligible for awards in all categories and will be load tested provided that it can be done safely in the opinion of the head judge.

-During inspection judges may touch the bridge, bolts, and nuts, but shall not turn nuts or bolts, or alter the condition of the bridge in any other way.

-9.4.1 All locations where one member touches another member require a connection.
+- 9.5.1 All locations where one member touches another member require a connection.
 Multiple members may be connected at the same location.
-If two or more members touch at multiple locations where the points of contact are not associated with a continuous surface or occur at different locations along the member, then a connection shall be required at each location.

-9.4.2 Each connection shall contain at least one and at most two faying surfaces associated with each member being connected.

-9.4.2.1 Faying surfaces are the only locations where members are in contact with each other.

-9.4.2.2 Faying surfaces that are a gradual curve shall not have inflection points.
-Contact surfaces on either side of a corner or bend, as opposed to a gradual curve, shall be treated as separate faying surfaces.

-9.4.2.3 Every faying surface shall be penetrated by at least one loose bolt secured by a loose nut such that the members cannot be separated without first unscrewing and removing the loose bolt(s) that connects them.
+If two or more members touch at multiple locations where the points of contact are not associated with a continuous surface or occur at different locations along the member, then a connection shall be required at each location. - 9.5.2 Each connection shall contain at least one and at most two faying surfaces associated with each member being connected. - 9.5.2.1 Faying surfaces are the only locations where members are in contact with each other. - 9.5.2.2 Faying surfaces that are a gradual curve shall not have inflection points.
+Contact surfaces on either side of a corner or bend, as opposed to a gradual curve, shall be treated as separate faying surfaces. - 9.5.2.3 Every faying surface shall be penetrated by at least one loose bolt secured by a loose nut such that the members cannot be separated without first unscrewing and removing the loose bolt(s) that connects them.
 A violation where a nut has not been installed on a bolt must be corrected during the 5 minute correction period.
-A loose bolt may connect more than two members.

-9.4.2.4 Minor, unintentional gaps between the faying surfaces of members due to member and fabrication imperfections shall be allowed and treated as continuous faying surfaces provided the resulting waves or protrusions in the faying surfaces are not large enough to resist movement without the presence of a bolt.

-9.4.2.5 Cam locks, dovetails, tube-in-tube/sleeved and other mechanical/interlocking connections that are designed to resist movement without the presence of a bolt are prohibited regardless of whether a bolt penetrates the faying surfaces.
+A loose bolt may connect more than two members. - 9.5.2.4 Minor, unintentional gaps between the faying surfaces of members due to member and fabrication imperfections or the connection not being tight shall be allowed and treated as continuous faying surfaces provided the resulting waves or protrusions in the faying surfaces are not large enough to resist movement without the presence of a bolt. - 9.5.2.5 Cam locks, dovetails, tube-in-tube/sleeved and other mechanical/interlocking connections that are designed to resist movement without the presence of a bolt are prohibited regardless of whether a bolt penetrates the faying surfaces.

-9.4.3 Each individual hole in a member for a loose bolt shall be completely surrounded by the member.
-Furthermore, such holes in the outer plies of a connection shall be small enough that the nut or bolt head cannot pass through.

-9.4.4 Each individual nut shall at least fully engage the threads of the matching bolt.
+- 9.5.3 Each individual hole in a member for a loose bolt shall be completely surrounded by the member.
+Furthermore, such holes in the outer plies of a connection shall be small enough that the nut or bolt head cannot pass through. - 9.5.4 Each individual nut shall at least fully engage the threads of the matching bolt.
 That is, the terminal threads of the bolt shall extend beyond or be flush with the outer face of the nut.
 The threads of the nut shall match the bolt so that installation and removal require relative rotation.

-9.5 INSPECTABILITY
+INSPECTABILITY 9.6

-Each individual faying surface, nut, head of a bolt, and threaded end of a bolt shall be visible in the completed bridge so that compliance with Sub-Section 9.4 can be verified.
-If any individual faying surface, bolt head, threaded end of a bolt, or nut cannot be inspected, a penalty of 2 minutes will be added to the construction time for each individual violation.
+Each individual faying surface, nut, head of a bolt, and threaded end of a bolt shall be visible in the completed bridge so that compliance with Sub-Section 9.5 can be verified.
+If any individual faying surface, bolt head, threaded end of a bolt, or nut cannot be inspected, a penalty of 1 minute will be added to the construction time for each individual violation.
 Bridges with violations will be eligible for awards in all categories and will be load tested provided that it can be done safely in the opinion of the head judge.